dprasad-cloud/aliases/readme.txt

          findsvc <search_key>        : Find service across all namespaces finding <search_key>        : Find ingress across all namespaces

+         desc <search_key>          : Find the pod across all namespaces and get description cm <search_key>            : Find the configmap across all namespaces and get properties

-         desc <search_key>          : Find and Describe pod across all namespaces cm <search_key>            : Find and Get configmap details across all namespaces podbash <search_key>       : Find and bash shell into the pod podsh <search_key>         : Find and sh shell into the pod
+         logs <search_key>          : Find the pod across all namespaces and get logs podbash <search_key>       : Find the pod across all namespaces and bash into the pod podsh <search_key>         : Find the pod across all namespaces and sh into the pod

  Future Shortcuts (exec, catlog, taillog, greplog, etc)

          Send shortcut suggestions and feedback to dprasad@extremenetworks.com